Nappe (water): Cavitation

 Cavitation is defined as the explosive growth of vapor bubbles within a liquid.
-These bubbles are formed and may be carried into areas of higher local pressures, which disappear before by collapse.
-Surface irregularities on hydraulic structures are prone to experience cavitation.
-Surface damage on this type of surface will start at the downstream end of the cloud of collapsing cavitation bubbles.
-Damage from cavitation has been reported in several hydraulic structures, including open channel spillways, bottom outlets in dams, high-head gates and gate slots, and energy dissipators with hydraulic-jump stilling basins.
+These bubbles are formed in, and may be carried into, areas of higher local pressures, which disappear before by collapse.
+Surface irregularities on hydraulic structures are prone to experiencing cavitation.
+Damage on this type of surface will start at the downstream end of the cloud of collapsing cavitation bubbles.
+Damage from cavitation has been reported in several hydraulic structures, including open-channel spillways, bottom outlets in dams, high-head gates and gate slots, and energy dissipators with hydraulic-jump stilling basins.
 The velocity of water that impinges at the surface point is one of the causes of cavitation.
-Also, the increase height of spillways on high dams leads to an increase of cavitation caused by nappe flow.
+Also, the increased height of spillways on high dams leads to an increase of cavitation caused by nappe flow.